dac/android-family-browser/README.txt

 USING THE COMMAND-LINE ANDROID SDK TOOLS
 ========================================

-We use the 'Makefile' file to build the package which is published at the Android Market.
+We use the 'Makefile' file to build the package which is published in the Android Market.
 This 'Makefile' can also be used to run automated unit-tests.
 Please read the 'Makefile' file for more details